arusahni/website/posts/2017/07/switching-to-serverless.rst

 This application (Slacktrux) was running smoothly on a t2.micro instance on AWS.
 Like the best programs, I was able to set it up and then not think about it.
 This extreme reliability had a very real cost, however: money.
-Specifically, I received an AWS bill a few months ago for the monthly cost of that EC2 instance.
-(The reason it had suddenly popped up is I had credit for a reserved instance for another project that I ended up decommissioning a few months back, and the remaining time had ceded to that instance, which had just come off the introductory free year of it's life).
-I like being able to provide this service to others, but not $20/month-like.
+I received an AWS bill a few months ago for the monthly cost of that EC2 instance.
+(The reason it had suddenly popped up is I had credit for a reserved instance for another project that I ended up decommissioning a few months back, and the remaining time had ceded to that instance, which had just come off the introductory free year of its life).
+I liked being able to provide this service to others, but not at $20 a month.
 If I wanted to keep Slacktrux available to my friends and coworkers, I needed to do *something*.
 Enter the latest buzzword in computing: serverless architectures.

-Put simply, a serverless architecture is one when you decompose your application into a series of stateless functions that can be invoked as a service.
-Their ephemeral nature makes them cost efficient (i.e., you only pay for the cycles you use), as well as very scalable (i.e., the functional abstraction can scale horizontally to meet increased demand).
+Put simply, a serverless architecture is one when you decompose your application into a series of stateless functions that can be invoked as standalone services.
+Their ephemeral nature makes them cost efficient (i.e., you only pay for the cycles you use), as well as highly scalable (i.e., the functional abstraction can scale horizontally to meet increased demand).
 If I could somehow rearchitect Slacktrux as a serverless application, I may well be able to keep the foodtruck lights on, while keeping my fridge stocked with beer.